Forest House Urban Farming

 Wahaso was approached by partner Oldcastle Precast to develop an integrated solution for a complete rainwater harvesting system.

-Challenge: The system needed to be sized to maximize water savings, but there was no room to excavate a cistern outside the building.
+The system needed to be sized to maximize water savings, but there was no room to excavate a cistern outside the building.
 Water quality needed to be high so that there would not be any harm to plants in the greenhouse.
-And because the building was to be LEED certified, the system needed to gather, store and report data on the rainwater and make-up water used.
+And because the building was to be LEED certified, the Rainwater Harvesting System needed to gather, store and report data on the rainwater and make-up water used.